Rebecca Holcombe: Appointment and confirmation

 Governor Peter Shumlin (D) appointed Holcombe Secretary of Education in the fall of 2013, replacing interim commissioner Armando Vilaseca.
 Shumlin cited education philosophy similarities as the reason he appointed Holcombe, while Holcombe cited policy similarities in their shared support of an extended school year, support for early childhood education, and support for Personalized Learning Plans.

 Tenure under Shumlin

 Holcombe’s tenure coincided with a period of significant legislative change and new demands on Vermont’s Education System.
 In 2013, the Vermont General Assembly passed legislation relating to flexible pathways, universal subsidies for Pre-K, and approved new Education Quality Standards.

-Holcombe was obligated by the Federal No Child Left Behind Act of 2001 none of Vermont’s schools were meeting federal standards, despite being ranked 4th globally in science, and 7th in math compared to 49 states and 47 countries.
+That same year, Vermont was ranked 4th globally in science, and 7th in math compared to 49 states and 47 countries.
 Holcombe used this opportunity to demonstrate the failure of the NCLB Act.
 Her response received national attention, leading education activist and historian Diane Ravitch to call her a “hero” of American Education.